janraasch/tab-ahead/README.md

 Tab Ahead
 =========

-[Chrome Extension](https://chrome.google.com/webstore/detail/tab-ahead/naoajjeoiblmpegfelhkapanmmaaghmi) that helps you to quickly find open tabs by title and url.
+Lightweight [Chrome Extension](https://chrome.google.com/webstore/detail/tab-ahead/naoajjeoiblmpegfelhkapanmmaaghmi) that helps you to quickly find open tabs by title and url.

 *Bringing Sublime Text's `Goto Anything...` to your Chrome Tabs.*